Return to First Part of Chapter

-Long-term care homes (formerly 'nursing homes') are regulated by the province under the Long-Term Care Homes Act, though they often operate jointly with "retirement homes" which are governed primarily under the Tenant Protection Act.
+Long-term care homes (formerly 'nursing homes') are regulated by the province under the Long-Term Care Homes Act, though they often operate jointly with "retirement homes" which are governed primarily under the Residential Tenancies Act.
 Determining the status of any particular residence should be a matter of simple inquiry, though some unregulated premises do exist.

 The vast majority of long-term care home residents are over 65 years of age and are thus in receipt of Old Age Security, GIS and/or CPP retirement pensions and thus are ineligible for welfare by reason of excess income.

 In any event, the total budgetary requirement of a recipient in a long-term care home is $149 [Reg s.43(1)] for "each member of the benefit unit".